MrBoog/PreviousMrBoog.github.io/source/_posts/2017-01-10-symbolicating-crash-log.markdown

    Usually, the path should be:
        __/Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/symbolicatecrash__

-   Or, You could find the path by using:
+   Or, You could find the path by yourself:

     ```
     find /Applications/Xcode.app -name symbolicatecrash -type f